rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Memory and performance requirements

-This interface is required to not cause excessive memory and `CPU` utilization.
+This interface will ensure optimal use of memory and CPU according to the specific capabilities of the platform.

 ### Quality Control